 One last way that screenings are important for surrogates is because they can make a good introduction between the surrogate and the psychologist from the California surrogate agency.
 Seeking therapy throughout the process is a great idea.
 It helps surrogates because they have someone they can vent to or seek guidance from.
 For those who see the psychologist with their spouse or partner, it can also help them develop excellent communication skills, so they know how to support one another.

-Why Screening is Important for Intended Parents
+Why psychological screening is important for Intended Parents

 Parents can also benefit from being screened.
 Not every parent struggling with infertility may find surrogacy as the right answer for them.
 It can be difficult to trust someone else to carry your baby.
 The process can also take its toll on their mental health.